karamalie/karamalie/README.md

 **What i do?**

-- i write typescript, build node libraies, and do both front-end and back-end work but mostly front-end for the past two years.
+- i write typescript, build node libraries, and do both front-end and back-end work but mostly front-end for the past two years.

 **Stuff i built and/or heavily contributed to**